Providence Swimming Pool Accident Lawyer

 In addition to the federal law, there are state and local pool safety laws that apply to both private and public pools.
 The laws can vary by city, so it’s important to check the laws in your area to make sure you’re doing everything you’re legally required to do.

 Enjoying your pool with family and friends is a fun way to spend your summer.
 Make sure everyone remains safe by maintaining your pool and following the safety laws.

-If you or a loved one has suffered an injury in a swimming pool accident, let our Rhode Island Personal Injury Lawyer help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.
+If you or a loved one has suffered an injury in a swimming pool accident, let our Providence personal injury lawyers help you navigate the complex legal world of insurance companies, claims agents and legal proceedings.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.

 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as Swimming Pool Accidents.